On World Mosquito Day 2018 highlighting researchers at the University of Edinburgh studying malaria

 - Organisation of signaling pathways during malaria parasite infection and transmission: Protein phosphorylation plays a central role in numerous signalling pathways critical to cell proliferation and development.
 In Plasmodium, the causal agent of malaria, protein phosphorylation is critical for its development and virulence, but the associated regulatory signalling networks are poorly understood.
 Using state of the art proteomic, chemical genetic and bioinformatics tools we intend to systematically define functional signaling networks regulated by phosphorylation modulating enzymes during two key stages of the malaria parasite life cycle: host cell infection and host-to-mosquito transmission.

 - RNA binding proteins mediated regulation of Plasmodium development: The malaria parasite has a complex life cycle requiring both a mammalian host and mosquito vector.
-Almost 200 RNA binding proteins (RBPs) are expressed at distinct stages of Plasmodium lifecyle where they are implicated in both parasite development, and host-to-vector and vector-to-host transitions.
+Almost 200 RNA binding proteins (RBPs) are expressed at distinct stages of Plasmodium lifecycle where they are implicated in both parasite development, and host-to-vector and vector-to-host transitions.
 We recently identified a family of RBPs which play crucial roles in parasite growth in the host erythrocyte and development of the mosquito infective form.
 We aim to understand how these RBPs are regulated and what RNA molecules they regulate.

 Professor Sarah Reece - What makes a successful parasite?